Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 - Reducing budget on broad match terms that burned spend without converting

-Add Sponsored Brands
+Add Sponsored Brands for Series Visibility

-If you have Brand Registry, month two is when Sponsored Brands campaigns become valuable.
-You have enough conversion history that Amazon will start showing your brand in top-of-search placements more consistently.
-A Sponsored Brands video ad on your top keywords significantly increases visibility and conversion data accumulation.
+If you have KDP Brand Registry, month two is when Sponsored Brands campaigns become valuable.
+You have enough conversion history that Amazon will start showing your brand (author name or series name) in top-of-search placements more consistently.

 Begin Bid Optimization

 In month one, you bid for presence.
 In month two, you start bidding for profitability.
-Review each keyword’s ACoS against your break-even target.
+Review each keyword’s ACOS against your break-even target.
 Raise bids on keywords that are converting well but not yet reaching their impression share potential.
-Lower bids on keywords with ACoS above break-even while you work to improve the listing elements driving that inefficiency.
+Lower bids on keywords with ACOS above break-even while you work to improve the listing elements driving that inefficiency.

 Days 61–90: Scale What Works